 - Subject or subject’s legally acceptable representative has provided informed consent

-- Histologically confirmed diagnosis of locally advanced soft tissue sarcoma of extremity, trunk or retroperitoneum that is unresectable with clear wide margins, for which preoperative radiotherapy is considered appropriate * Resectable stage IIB, III, and IV disease that are not suitable for surgically resection alone due to inability to achieve clear margins * Including metastatic (stage IV) disease for which radiotherapy and surgical resection are indicated
+- Histologically confirmed diagnosis of locally advanced soft tissue sarcoma of extremity, trunk or retroperitoneum that is unresectable with clear wide margins, for which preoperative radiotherapy is considered appropriate * Including metastatic (stage IV) disease for which radiotherapy and surgical resection of the primary tumor are indicated

 - Patients with locally recurrent sarcoma after surgery alone are eligible for enrollment if other inclusion criteria are met